Dashcam video from ex-Chiefs coach Britt Reid DUI crash released

-Britt is Head Coach Andy Reid’s son.
+Britt is Chiefs head coach Andy Reid’s son.
 According to Britt on the video, Andy himself might have been nearby about 30 minutes after the crash.

 Thursday, Feb.
 4, 2021, just three days before Super Bowl LV, Britt crashed into two parked vehicles at speeds estimated at 82 mph.
 The vehicles had pulled off to the side of I-435 when a car ran out of gas not far from the Chiefs facility.
 Ariel Young, 5, suffered a traumatic brain injury.